surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 ## Project Charter

-**Vision**: Increase the customer volume using the Bank of Etas (BofE) foreign currency exchange service by providing a better overall service experience and value adding features.
+**Vision**: Increase the customer volume using the Bank of Etas (BofE) foreign currency exchange service through an exchange rate predictor which provides a unique value add to the customers and a better overall service experience.

-**Mission**: Drive a better customer experience by providing an exchange rate predictor that gives a rate forecast for the next 7 days for the 3 top exchange currency pairs.
+**Mission**: Build an exchange rate predictor that provides a rate forecast to the BofE customers for the next 7 days and for the 3 top exchange currency pairs.

 **Success criteria**:
 1. The Mean Absolute Percentage Error (MAPE) for the rate predictions is less that 15%.